Vocation

 If you feel a deep love for worship and prayer and are willing to engage in our community’s way of life and tasks, your path could lead to us.

-Admission to our community is a careful process that begins with a period of getting to know each other.
-If you feel called, we warmly invite you to walk this path with us and find out if our life is your vocation.
+The admission to our community is a careful process that begins with a period of getting to know each other.
+If you feel called, we warmly invite you to walk this path with us and find out if our way of life is your vocation.

 Berufung Ordensleben